 Individual rolls can be reheated in the microwave for approximately 30 seconds, or until warm.

-If preferred, you can whisk the dry ingredients in a stand mixer, and then mix in the milk and raisin mixtures (step 5 of the dough recipe) using the paddle attachment.
+If preferred, you can whisk the dry ingredients in the bowl of a stand mixer, and then mix in the milk and raisin mixtures (step 5 of the dough recipe) using the paddle attachment.
 Switch to the dough hook attachment to knead.

 Yes!
-The second rise for these cinnamon rolls can be performed in the refrigerator overnight.
+The second rise for this cinnamon roll recipe can be performed in the refrigerator overnight.
 Just make sure you let them finish rising for 1-2 hours at room temperature the following morning before baking them.

-Dough rises best at a temperature around 75º-80ºF, which mean your cinnamon rolls will rise faster in the summer, when your kitchen is naturally warmer.
+Dough rises best when left in a warm place - specifically around 75º-80ºF - which means your cinnamon rolls will naturally rise faster in the summer.
 During the cooler months of the year, the simplest thing you can do is find a draft-free spot for your dough and be a little extra patient with it.
 However, Taste of Home has a few other tricks you can employ to manufacture the ideal dough-rising environment.